Bolo101/Blockchain/ultimateLearning/foundryFundamentals/notes.md

 Require use a stored string, causing high gas usage.
 New version of Solidity since 0.8.26 enables to raise an error instead of a string in require.
 Good practice is to include contract name in error code.

+## Events

+EVM can emit logs.
+Events allows to print information to the logging structure in a more gas efficient way than writing it into a storage variable.

+Events are used to "filter" request based on the event being listened.

+Events include a new keyword for its parameters : **indexed** Indexed paramaters (also called topics) are easier to query

+Not indexed parameters are harder to search as they are ABI encoded, you need to decode them to search

+Non indexed parameters cost less gas to print into the logs and are less searchable

+Everytime we update a storage we want to emit an event